sslover/designing-for-data-personalization/week11/server-setup-for-arduino-project.md

 5) Create the API route on your server

-We need a route that can accept data from our Yun as it comes in:
+We need a POST route that can accept data from our Yun as it comes in:

 See https://github.com/sslover/node-express-api-arduino-yun/blob/master/routes/index.js